NUBIC/ciw/events.markdown

 ### Monday, November 5, 6:30-8:00 p.m.
 ### INFORMATICS MEET-UP!

-This is a chance to meet up and network with other Informatics professionals from Chicago and around the world!
+This is a chance to meet up and network with other Informatics professionals from around Chicago and around the world!
 The meet-up will take place during the AMIA Symposium, but registration for the symposium is not required.

 Time:  6:30 p.m. - 8:00 p.m.